The next phase of Marie Kondo’s empire is here

 Marie Kondo’s fashion sensibilities veer toward minimalism, but she does wear many hats.
 She’s a best-selling author, most recently of a children’s book.
 She’s the star of a hugely popular Netflix show.
 She’s launched a program that allows consultants to be certified in the KonMari approach to home organization.
-And starting today, she’s adding a new title to her resume: e-commerce entrepreneur.
+And starting today, she’s adding a new title to her résumé: e-commerce entrepreneur.

 Over the last few months, Kondo has been quietly building her online presence through her KonMari website, which features a blog about tidying along with details about her consultant network.
 Now, there’s an online shop where Kondo curates around 150 products from other brands.
 Everything on the site is an expression of Kondo’s philosophy and methodology, which she laid out in her book The Life-Changing Magic of Tidying Up, which was first translated into English in 2014 and became an instant hit in the United States.
 The book’s thesis was that decluttering our lives of possessions that aren’t meaningful to us allows us to focus on those things that “spark joy.”
 KonMari’s new e-commerce site is full of products designed to achieve the same goal of filling our life with meaningful objects.

 I sat down with Kondo on a cold, blustery Friday morning.
-She had flown into New York from Los Angeles, where she’s lived for the past five years with her husband, Takumi Kawahara, and two toddler daughters, Satsuki and Miko.
+She had flown into New York from Los Angeles, where she’s lived for the past five years with her husband, Takumi Kawahara, and two toddler daughters.
 True to form, she appeared calm and serene, not a hair out of place, in a mustard-colored sweater with puffed sleeves and black A-line skirt.
 She moved to the United States from Japan to make it easier to connect with her American audience and film her Netflix show, Tidying Up with Marie Kondo.
 (Her team says she is in talks with Netflix to do a second season.)

 During our meeting, Kondo listed some of the items that she’s curated for the new shop.
 Some items are organizational tools, like a simple $75 leather box for keeping sundry items on your desk or glass canisters starting at $35 for storing dry goods in your kitchen.
 But there are many other products that aren’t related to her core mission of helping people tidy up.
 For instance, there’s a $180 traditional Japanese ceramic pot called a donabe in the store that is designed for steaming meat and vegetables.

-“Over the years, my followers and readers reached out to me to ask about the products I use everyday that spark joy,” Kondo says in Japanese, speaking scarcely over a whisper through her translator.
+“Over the years, my followers and readers reached out to me to ask about the products I use every day that spark joy,” Kondo says in Japanese, speaking scarcely over a whisper through her translator.
 “That’s when I first had the idea for the store.
-Some of the things I use everyday are incense and a tuning fork, along with items for bath rituals and home purification.”
+Some of the things I use every day are incense and a tuning fork, along with items for bath rituals and home purification.”

 Kondo’s husband became the CEO of KonMari Media LLC in 2015.
 He’s been behind the scenes, helping her land book deals and produce her Netflix show.
 Now, Kawahara is helping to drive this new direction into online retail.
 “I don’t know if my husband and I have a clear division of labor,” Kondo says.
 “But we always have discussions about where we want to take our company.
 I’m good at expressing the philosophy and thoughts behind my method and my husband is extremely adept at the business strategy.
 It’s important for us that we never lose sight of our mission, which is whether or not the next step we take is sparking joy for us.”

 By blending commerce with content, Kondo takes a page from Gwyneth Paltrow’s playbook.
 A decade ago, Paltrow launched Goop as a newsletter in which she curated her favorite products and experiences for her large audience of fans.
-This eventually involved into a platform featuring a media site, an e-commerce store, and events.
+This eventually evolved into a platform featuring a media site, an e-commerce store, and events.
 (Much like KonMari, which is a play on Kondo’s name, the name ‘Goop’ is a play on Paltrow’s initials, G.P.)

 The companies are also similar because they center on each woman’s life philosophy, which often veers toward the mystical.
 Paltrow’s hinges on the idea of wellness, while Kondo’s is about living a life that sparks joy.
 Both Paltrow and Kondo are selling the promise that by adopting a particular lifestyle—and by buying the right products—the rest of us can achieve the brand of peace and happiness that each woman represents.